TV Tropes Needs Your Help

 - Speaking of Cap, the popularity of the Marvel Cinematic Universe films has led to his comic counterpart sporting an outfit that looks greatly inspired by his appearances in Captain America: The First Avenger and The Avengersnote as part of the Marvel NOW! relaunch.
 Said costume does away with the flared gloves and buccaneer boots, replacing them with more utilitarian gloves and combat boots.
 The familiar chainmail of his old costume is replaced with a more modern-looking armor design, as well.
 Finally, a blue helmet with painted-on wings takes the place of his winged mask.

-- The idea of James Rhodes and Pepper Potts as contemporary supporting characters was something introduced in the first Iron Man movie.
+- The idea of James Rhodes and Pepper Potts as contemporary supporting characters was something introduced in Iron Man.
 Up until that point, the characters had little interaction or relation in the comics.
 This also carried over into Iron Man: Armored Adventures and The Avengers: Earth's Mightiest Heroes.

 - Hawkeye now wears a black leather costume similar to the one he wears in the Marvel Cinematic Universe.
 The movie costume is itself inspired by the one seen in The Ultimates, though the current mainstream outfit adds in some purple coloring.

 - The Iron Patriot armor has returned to the Marvel Universe due to its use in Iron Man 3.
-It is currently used by Tony Stark in The Ultimates and as a drone in Secret Avengers.
+It was used by Tony Stark in The Ultimates and, like in Iron Man 3, by James Rhodes in Secret Avengers.

 - Blade's original powers were being immune to vampire bites, aging slowly and nothing else.
 He later picked up enhanced senses but didn't really become super in any sense of the word until his film came out.